 Isaac Kappy was a suicidal person.
-He had a drug addiction problem, which, besides what it does to your brain, it also has physical repercussions too that mos psychiatrist are wiling to overlook.
+He had a drug addiction problem, which, besides what it does to your brain, it also has physical repercussions too that most psychiatrists are willing to overlook.
 Physical substance addiction plays a key role into what our brain synapses conceive as both possible and acceptable, as well as tricking your own self into an array of excuses for doing questionable things to pay off for your vice.
-On the whole, a gambling addiction has very much the same repercussions; except for the fact that is the mind being tricked, and is that mind that is working the body and the self into committing those same questionable acts just to get a few dollars to spin down a slot machine.
+On the whole, gambling addiction has very much the same repercussions; except for the fact, that is the mind being tricked and is that mind that is working the body and the self into committing those same questionable acts just to get a few dollars to spin down a slot machine.

 In a sad, pathetic way, it made me think of my own death.
 The fact that when I do, I’ll be nothing but a mockery on Twitter’s timelines and a trending hashtag, along with a variety of people claiming to have known the real me, my emotions and my intentions.

 It bothers me terribly.
 It has been bothering me since I heard of Kappy’s death and took notice of how people were reacting online.
 He was troubled.
 He messed up.
 He conned people out of money and he took advantage of others.
 I understand the lack of sympathy from most people.
 But the truth is, I understand Kappy because I can relate to his frame of mind on many levels, not just separately, but together.
 And at the end, Kappy didn’t die for any great cause.
 It was his own guilt and remorse that drove him to it.